Harilay Rabenjamina

 Born in 1992, Harilay Rabenjamina lives and works in Paris.

 His work takes the form of films, photographs, installations, performances and musical compositions.
-He works across a wide range of image and narrative registers, from television and film to the media, advertising and decoration.
-Through writing that sometimes resembles pastiche, his practice reinvests gestures and language from codified genres, whose heritage he explores, from homage to criticism.
-In so doing, he attempts to reveal the fictional dimension of these genres, in terms of both their emancipatory force and their power to alienate.
+It traverses many different registers of image and narrative, whether televisual, filmic, media-based, advertising or decorative.
+Through a compositional style that sometimes resembles pastiche, his practice reinvests gestures and languages stemming from codified genres, whose legacy he explores, from homage to criticism.
+He also attempts to reveal its fictional dimension, as much in its emancipatory power as its ability to alienate.

-His work has been shown at the Frac Île-de-France, Palais de Tokyo, Maison Populaire, Lafayette Anticipations, Capc musée d'art contemporain de Bordeaux, Rencontres d'Arles, Ballet National de Marseille, Théâtre de l'Arsennic - Les Urbaines, Jameel Arts Centre, CACN - Centre d'art contemporain de Nîmes, Centrale Fies, Auto Italia, Frac des Pays de la Loire, Fondation Louis Vuitton and Goswell Road.
+CAPC musée d’art contemporain de Bordeaux, Rencontres d’Arles, Ballet National de Marseille, Théâtre de l’Arsenic — Les Urbaines, Jameel Arts Centre, CACN—Centre d’art contemporain de Nîmes, Centrale Fies, Auto Italia, FRAC des Pays de la Loire, Fondation Louis Vuitton and Goswell Road.